openenergymonitor/guide/source/setup/north-america.markdown

 If using emonTx then the power values from multiple CT inputs can be summed in Emoncms using `+ feed` Input Processor.

-See [Building Blocks > EmonTx in North America](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) for further technical info about the USA system.
+See [Learn > EmonTx in North America](https://learn.openenergymonitor.org/electricity-monitoring/ac-power-theory/use-in-north-america) for further technical info about the USA system.